Software Development Analytics in Practice: A Systematic Literature Review: Document the Review

-Regarding authorship, which we present the details in Figure \ref{chapter2-19.pdf}, we found that only 3 main authors appear with 2 studies in the selected papers.
-All the remaining authors are present with only one publication and none of them appear with more than one study per year.
+Regarding authorship, which we present the details in Figure \ref{chapter2-19.pdf} in appendix \ref{sec:AppendixB}, we found that only 4 main authors appear with 2 studies in the selected papers, and one of them appear with more than one study per year.
+All the remaining authors are present with only one publication.
 This may resonate the difficulty that is to setup, document and publish such type of studies.
-Figure \ref{chapter2-40.pdf} present the frequency of contributions regarding continents, countries and institutions involved, either as primary or secondary authors, on all studies.
+Figure \ref{chapter2-40.pdf} in appendix \ref{sec:AppendixB}, present the frequency of contributions regarding continents, countries and institutions involved, either as primary or secondary authors, on all studies.